Need some Christmas inspiration? We’ve got 40 different Elf on the Shelf ideas to help you survive December!

 This ridiculously cute rocketship is from My Magical Moments ($6) – if you have multiple elves they also have an astronaut and an alien.
 I’ve also seen some pretty great astronaut suits crafted just out of tinfoil, so no pressure to go large here!

-These cute little lights are $4.50 a pop at Kmart and include a battery!
+I found these little lights for $3 at Kmart and include a battery – grab one with your kid’s initial(s) for the elf to leave behind.
 They make a cute little nightlight too.

 Ok, this is an easy one AND better still it will take care of TWO days for you!
 So, step one: your elf informs your child it’s time to do some elf magic.
 You can either draw a candy cane, which will later by magic turn into a real candy cane – or use a small candy cane on the first day, which will then turn into a giant candy cane for the next day.